-A high-performance is essential for aerial photography.
-Here we only considered those are capable of shooting 12MP stills and 4K videos.
+High performance is essential for aerial photography.
+Here we only considered those who are capable of shooting 12MP stills and 4K videos.
 Slow-motion and HDR are good add-ons.

 Drones that adopt a 3-Axis Mechanical Gimbal allow you to take steady photos and videos no matter you are in fast-flying or strong winds.

 Drones are used to be very inconvenient to take out, now the foldable design has gone mainstream which significantly enhanced the portability.

 Best Overall: DJI Air 2S

 - Photo & Video: 5.4K/30fps, 4K/60fps videos & 20MP photos

 - Flight Distance: 7.5 miles (12 km) with 10800p FHD first-person view

 - Max Speed: 43 mph (68.4 kph )